herman-hellenes/herman-hellenes.github.io/undone_posts/blockchain.md

 # What problem does Blockchain / DLT solve for businesses?
 Conclude if Blockchain, DLT, is suited, and why!
 Corda, Hyperledger

+# Introducing Ethereum and Solidity - book notes
+Blockchain is a combination of three technologies
+* P2P networking: A group of computers can communicate among themselves without relying on a single central authority and therefore not presenting a single point of failure (like BitTorrent)
+* Assymetric cryptography.
+This allows computers to send a message encrypted for spesific recipients such that anyone can verify the sender's authencitym but only indended recipients can read the message contents.
+In Ethereum and Bitcoins, asymmetric cryptography is used to create a set of credentials for your account, to ensure that only you can transfer your tokens.
+HERMAN: the latter is right, but not sure if the former sentence is true...
+* Cryptographic hashing.
+A way to generate a small, unique "fingerprint" for any data, allowing quick comparison of large datasets and a secure way to verify that data has not been altered.
+In Bitcoin and Ethereum, the Merkle tree data structure is used to record the canonical order of transactions, which is then hased into a "fingerprint" that serves as a basis of comparison for computers on the network, and around which they can quickly synchronize.